kanthaus/kanthaus.online/user/pages/40.governance/90.minutes/2020-05-25_CoMe/item.md

 ### 7. Dinner lottery/food recommendation
 Run lottery: https://kanthaus.gitlab.io/dinner-lottery/

-Monday not: Matthias
-Tuesday not: Anja, Larissa, Janina
-Wednesday not: Larissa
-Thursday not: Anja, Larissa, Felix, Janina, Jums, Lise, Maxime Friday not: Felix, Matthias, Jums

-Whole week not: Silvan, Clara

 <!-- Results to be copied on the physical board -->

 ### 8. For next week